Updated: Mar 14

 Easter maybe over but there are still treats to be had.
-This month springing into Le Méridien Piccadilly, London is the Peter Rabbit Afternoon Tea for children and grown-ups alike, to enjoy their favourite childhood story.
+This month springing into The Dilly (formally known as Le Méridien Piccadilly), London is the Peter Rabbit Afternoon Tea for children and grown-ups alike, to enjoy their favourite childhood story.
 Tasty treats from chamomile chocolate pots to vegetable patch sandwiches and every bunny’s favourite, a delicious carrot cake.

 Peter Rabbit™ Afternoon Tea Hops Into Le Méridien Piccadilly Hotel